From System of Record to System of Context & Work

 I knew the AI agent would answer questions quickly, but I didn't expect the responses to be so genuine and empathetic.
 I was reading chat transcripts with members exchanging heart emojis with the AI agent, or seeing AI wish people good luck.

-- Outcome: resolution-without-escalation per conversation; the pricing model ensures Sierra has commercial incentive to maximize signal density.
-(2) Trajectory: every conversation, with all branching and tool-call decisions, preserved — 2M+ conversations per month feeding the loop.
+- Outcome: resolution-without-escalation per conversation; the pricing model gives Sierra commercial incentive to maximize signal density.
+(2) Trajectory: every conversation, with all branching and tool-call decisions, preserved; 2M+ conversations per month feed the loop.
 (3) Attribution: stress-tests with trick questions before launch, built-in guardrails and audit systems, Workspaces model for parallel testing, supervisor models acting as “Jiminy Cricket” on factuality and policy.
-(4) Substrate: the constellation of 15+ models is the substrate — adaptive routing per task (low-latency for tool calls, high-precision classifiers for fraud, long-context reasoners for knowledge); AIMD admission control adapted from TCP congestion control; planner-executor-validator pattern.
-Workspaces productize the substrate edit cycle: branches, reviews, controlled releases.
+(4) Substrate: the constellation of 15+ models is the substrate, with adaptive routing per task (low-latency for tool calls, high-precision classifiers for fraud, long-context reasoners for knowledge); AIMD admission control adapted from TCP congestion control; planner-executor-validator pattern.
+Workspaces productize the substrate edit cycle with branches, reviews, and controlled releases.
 (5) Aggregation: routing optimization compounds across deployments within brand-isolation constraints.

 What Sierra does that Zendesk couldn’t.
 Zendesk’s data model is ticket → conversation → customer → agent assignment.
-Sierra’s primitive is the agent run — a graph of (intent → plan → tool calls → KB references → policy checks → resolution outcome → memory update).
-Zendesk’s macros + KB articles are static substrate; Sierra’s constellation is dynamic substrate that learns.
-Zendesk’s per-seat economics ($55–$169/agent/month + $50/agent AI add-on + $1.50/automated resolution) are in commercial conflict with deflection — Sierra is paid more only when a human is bypassed.
+Sierra’s primitive is the agent run, a graph of (intent → plan → tool calls → KB references → policy checks → resolution outcome → memory update).
+Zendesk’s macros plus KB articles are static substrate; Sierra’s constellation is dynamic substrate that learns.
+Zendesk’s per-seat economics ($55 to $169 per agent per month plus a $50-per-agent AI add-on plus $1.50 per automated resolution) sit in commercial conflict with deflection.
+Sierra is paid more only when a human is bypassed.

 The rest of the segment